nmoschkin/MessageBoxEx/README.md

 ## Customizable replacement for the system **MessageBox** class ##

+__NEW!__ - Added .NET 5.0 WinForms projects.
+You can now use these projects without the .NET Framework.

 DataTools.MessageBoxEx is a highly customizable replacement for the system MessageBox class for both WPF and WinForms applications.

 It is intended to look and behave as closely as possible to the native MessageBox.